 Marina Sbrochi an author and writer is researching trash talking your ex and the long-term emotional impact on children.
-She is collecting stories of adult children who are still impacted presently in their adult lives by trash talking divorced parents.
-Marina provides real life stories about the emotional feelings, beliefs and experiences these adults face.
-Marina writes about the following 2 adults Mike and Kate, in this direct passage from her article for Huffinton Post.
+She provides real life stories about the emotional feelings, beliefs and experiences these adults face.
+Marina writes about the following 2 adults Mike and Kate, in this direct passage from her article for Huffington Post.

 Marina in her research uses Mike and Kate’s personal stories to help us to understand that kids are impacted in a big way.
 Their experiences were carried into their adult life and relationships.
 Maybe you see yourself or your ex in Mike and Kate?
 The adults in their lives modeled behavior that still has an impact on them today.

 HBO has a documentary titled “Don’t Divorce Me” which highlights children speaking out about Divorce.
 The children in this documentary provide kid’s rules for divorce and HBO gives children a much needed voice.

 Want to know what your children are feeling and thinking about your divorce and separation?
 This is it.

 A few HBO “Kid Rules” about Communication: “No fighting, Don’t use me as a Spy, Learn to get along, Don’t make each other cry, Don’t put me in the middle, Don’t take your anger out on me, Don’t talk about Money, Don’t say bad things about the other parent, and Be Honest.”